Tillered Docs

 File format

-Configuration files use YAML format with schema version v1.
+Compose files use schema version v1.
 The file can be named anything, but cluster.yaml is the convention.
+Two top-level optional blocks, requires and server, were added in v1.4.0; both are backwards-compatible.

 Root structure